tttsaurus/Mc122RenderBook/articles/ShaderLoading&ShaderProgram.md

 GL20.glCompileShader(shaderID);
 ```

-And this tells you the status of your shader;
+And the code below tells you the status of your shader.
 ```java
 if (GL20.glGetShaderi(shaderID, GL20.GL_COMPILE_STATUS) == GL11.GL_FALSE)
     String errorLog = GL20.glGetShaderInfoLog(shaderID, 1024);